Corvux89/Corvux-Avrae-Aliases/Collections/SW5E Things/swequip.md

 `-offhand` - Removes the ability mod from the damage roll and adds an attack called "Offhand ..." for Two-Weapon Fighting `-double` - Removes the ability mod from the damage roll and adds an attack called "Double ..." for Double-Weapon Fighting `-f` - Adds a description field.
-If the weapon has a property text, all fields defined here will be added before
+If the weapon has a property text, all fields defined here will be added before `-dc` - Override the DC of saves/checks in the automation

 **To Hit**
 `-b` - Add a bonus to the to-hit roll